IEntin/ClientServer/docs/README.md

 besides, valgrind showed significant drop in the number of memory \
 allocations with Sodium. c++ variant is holding an active encryptor.\
 There is also an alternative with tuple holding both encryptors\
+for multilayered encryption.\
+See TestEncryptorTuple.cpp: TEST(DoubleEncryptDecrypt, 0)\
-for multilayered encryption.
-Usage requires some refactoring.
+Usage requires refactoring.

 For debugging purposes DebugLog facility allows to print any binary data \
 including sensitive information like cryptographic keys.\